anoma/nspec/docs/tutorial/engines/template/engine_dynamics.juvix.md

     : The main goals are two:

-    : - an overview of the action lables and guards which should be accessible to a widest possible audience that is understandable after reading the engine environment page up to the end of the message type section;
+    : - an overview of the action labels and guards that should be accessible

-    : - a documentation of details
+        to a widest possible audience
-        that are relevant for any implementation
+        and rely only on those definitions of the engine environment given in the message type section (or earlier);

-        (other than the model implementation).
+    : - a documentation of details that are relevant for every implementation (not only the model implementation).

     !!! warning "This is really ɪᴍᴘᴏʀᴛᴀɴᴛ!"

-        The data of any action label should be as independent as possible of the engine environment.
+        The data of an action label should be as independent as possible of the engine environment.
         Roughly,
         replacing one eninge implementation with a different one